+The Work Songs project began to form eight years ago, in the spring of 2011.
+I had wanted to make something having to do with American song traditions.
+One of the first musical “scores” I encountered in my childhood was the Fireside Book of Folk Songs (a 1940’s edition, I think, with beautiful spot-color illustrations) which my parents owned.
 There are many work songs in the Fireside anthology, mostly about different kinds of manual labor.
-I gradually formed the idea to write a kind of artist-centric set of work songs, using similarly straight-backed, aphoristic texts, and addressing some large questions—what do “artists” do, exactly, and how should they exist in the world?
+I gradually formed the idea to write a kind of artist-centric set of work songs, using similarly straight-backed, aphoristic texts.
+Some are songs of hardship and complaint, while others are meant to provide comfort, empathy, or possible solutions to problems.
+But they all, in some way, attempt to address existential questions—what do “artists” do, exactly, and how should we exist in the world?

-By way of introduction, “Art”: Melville lists the contradictions inherent in its creation (always comforting to think, when frustrations arise, that Herman Melville felt it too).
-“Unemployment” describes a musician so burnt-out—artistically, emotionally, financially—that he is unable to hear to the music anymore.
-“To Whom it May Concern” gives playful voice to a familiar feeling: that the grass is greener on the other side of the pond (ah, for that progressive, government-sponsored, European grass).
+By way of introduction, “Art”: Melville lists the contradictions inherent in its creation (always comforting to think, when frustration arises, that Herman Melville felt it too).
+“Unemployment” describes a musician so burnt-out—artistically, emotionally, financially—that he is unable to hear the music anymore.
+“To Whom it May Concern” gives playful voice to a familiar feeling: that the grass is greener on the other side of the Atlantic (ah, for that progressive, democratic-socialist, Scandinavian grass).
 “Poet’s Work” is about whittling something down to its essence—a poem pared down to an aphorism, set over a slowly contracting musical process.
 And finally, Woody Guthrie’s list of new year’s resolutions— “Rulin’s”, he calls them—are as good and simple advice as anything I’ve read.
 Write a song a day.
 Learn people better.
 Change bedclothes often.